 In mathematics, you can be rounding up or rounding down.

-We round up when we’re having a value which is half or greater of an amount that we’re rounding.
+We round up when we’re having a value that is half or greater of an amount that we’re rounding.
 So let’s say we want to be rounding to the nearest ten.

 Now, when we’re given the value 26, we would be rounding up since 6 is greater than 5 (five) which is half of 10 (ten).